1944 Auckland Rugby League season: Top try scorers and point scorers

 The try and point scoring lists were compiled from Fox Memorial, Roope Rooster, Phelan Shield, and Stormont Shield matches.
-Ron McGregor was in his second season for Richmond and led all try scorers with 14.
-B Lowther of Richmond was the leading try scorer with 14, with Bruce Graham and Roy Nurse scoring 12 each.
+Roy Nurse (Ponsonby) and Bernard Lowther (Richmond) were the leading try scorers with 15 tries.
+Nurse went on to represent New Zealand after the war while Lowther's son Bernie Lowther did the same in 1970.
+Bruce Graham (North Shore) scoring 12, as did Cliff Wellm (Otahuhu).
+Graham would also go on to represent New Zealand post-war.
 Basil Cranch (Mt Albert) finished with the most points once again with 92.
-C Riley of Otahuhu scored 80 and was also awarded a medal for being a top goal kicker.
+Colin Riley of Otahuhu scored 80 and was also awarded a medal for being a top goal kicker.
 Prolific scorer Alan Donovan finished third with 76.
 There were however 2 matches that received no reported individual scoring.
-They were the match between Richmond and North Shore, won by Richmond 8-5 and Manukau's 29-10 win over Newton.
+They were the match between Richmond and North Shore, won by Richmond 8-5 and Manukau's 29–10 win over Newton.